tibetan-nlp/annodoc/index.md

 This advantage is also evident when investigating a single language from a diachronic perspective.
-LIM examines predicate-argument structure in Old, Classical, and Modern Tibetan - a period spanning over a millenium, and one that witnessed significant changes in argument and predicate marking.
+LIM examines predicate-argument structure in Old, Classical, and Modern Tibetan - a period spanning over a millennium, and one that witnessed significant changes in argument and predicate marking.
 A particular predicate might mark its agent with one case marker at one stage, and another at another stage.
 Viewing predicate-argument annotation